atchj001/Human-AI-Interaction/README.md

 # Flight Booking Chatbot Prototype

 ## 📌 Overview
-This project is a **flight booking chatbot prototype** developed for the COMP3074 Human-AI Interaction coursework.
+This project is a **flight booking chatbot prototype** developed to improve Human-AI Interaction.
 The system demonstrates **interactive Natural Language Processing (NLP)** by combining:

 - Intent matching